invap/rt-reporter/README.md

 1. Python v.3.12+ (https://www.python.org/)
 2. PIP v.24.3.1+ (https://pip.pypa.io/en/stable/installation/)
+3. Setup tools v.75.3.0+ / Poetry v.2.1.1+ (https://python-poetry.org)

 ### Setting up a Python virtual environment
 To create a Python virtual environment, follow these steps:

 1. **Open a terminal or command prompt:**
-Start by opening your terminal (on Mac OS or Linux) or Command Prompt/PowerShell (on Windows).
+Start by opening your terminal (on MacOS or Linux) or Command Prompt/PowerShell (on Windows).

 2. **Navigate to your project directory:**
 If you have a specific directory for your project, navigate to it using the cd command: